cyborganizer1/my-fedora-bootstrap-shell/NVidia-module.md

     drm                   630784  28 drm_kms_helper,nvidia,nvidia_drm,i915,ttm

 if you have output similar to the one above, then everything went smoothly and you’re all set!

+To check which drivers are installed for the kernel you are using

+    lspci -k | grep -A 2 VGA

+    pcilib: Error reading /sys/bus/pci/devices/0000:00:08.3/label: Operation not permitted 01:00.0 VGA compatible controller: NVIDIA Corporation GA107BM [GeForce RTX 3050 Mobile] (rev a1)
+            Subsystem: Lenovo Device 3b12
+            Kernel driver in use: nouveau
+    --
+    04:00.0 VGA compatible controller: Advanced Micro Devices, Inc. [AMD/ATI] Rembrandt [Radeon 680M] (rev 02)
+            Subsystem: Lenovo Device 3b1e
+            Kernel driver in use: amdgpu